bejjup/gvsu-cis350/README.md

 5. After running the start command you will see a QR code pop up in the terminal.

 6. On an iPhone scan the QR code using the camera app.
 This will take you back to the Expo Go app where you will be able to see the running app.

+## Trouble Shooting

+If expo won't start, please try these:

+1. Check to make sure "npm" librarys are downloaded:

+        npm install

+2. Check to make sure "Expo" is downloaded:

+        npm install expo

+3. Dependencies used in this project:

+        npm install expo-router
+        npm install expo-notification
+        npm install react react-native

+4. Run with a clean cache

+        npx expo start -c
+        or
+        npx expo start reset-project

+5. If all else fails, please contact one of our members!